Our stay at Beaches was complimentary. All opinions are my own.

 What Else to Know for a Stay at Beaches

 You won’t need to tip employees at Beaches Turks and Caicos (they simply don’t accept tips), so you really won’t need to bring too much cash along with you for tips.
-The currency in Turks and Caicos is US dollars, and you will want to have cash if you plan to purchase from the local vendors who set up for the craft show, the Beach Party, and the Fish Fry.
+The currency in Turks and Caicos is US dollars, and you may want to have cash if you plan to purchase from the local vendors who set up for the craft show, the Beach Party, and the Fish Fry.
 There are no ATMs on property.
 Electrical outlets are the same as those in the United States, (120 volts, 60 cycle) so converters aren’t necessary if you are American.
 A nurse if available from 8am-10pm, if necessary.

 Check out our video here: